dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata.md

 <!--DHIS2-SECTION-ID:webapi_organisation_units_by_programs-->

-There's a special ad-hoc endpoint built to retrieve associations between Programs and Organisation Units.
-This should be the preferred way to retrieve programs that are either:
+Purpose-built endpoint to retrieve associations between Programs and Organisation Units.
+This endpoint is the preferred way to retrieve programs that are either:

 - unassigned to any organisation units